Tampa Dog Bite Attorney

 Dog bites can cause puncture wounds, broken bones, and lacerations.
 If a large dog jumps on top of a victim, knocking him or her to the ground, the victim could suffer further injuries as well.
 Additionally, a dog bite could become infected and create a host of new problems for the victim.
 After suffering a dog bite and documenting the dog’s owner’s information and gathering statements from any witnesses who saw the attack, seek medical attention immediately.
 The medical report your doctor provides will be invaluable in your lawsuit.

 What to Do After a Dog Bite

 Although a personal injury lawyer from Williams Law, P.A. can work wonders for your case, you also play a role.
 Making mistakes such as failing to go to the hospital right away could potentially hurt your ability to secure compensation.
 Taking the right steps, on the other hand, can optimize your odds of success and maximize a personal injury award.
-Call us anytime to discuss your dog bite claim and we’ll help you know exactly what to do next.
+Call our Tampa personal injury attorneys anytime to discuss your dog bite claim.
+We’ll help you know exactly what to do next.
 In the meantime, here are the general steps we recommend dog bite accident victims take:

 - Stay calm.
 Don’t panic or get angry with the dog owner.
 Instead, remain calm and as polite as possible.
 Becoming aggressive could give the owner the ability to claim that the dog was acting to protect him or her when it attacked.
 It could also lead to further injuries from the dog in question.